SISG POPULATIONS & EVOLUTION MODULE PE1

 Dahlia Nielsen is an Associate Professor of Biological Sciences at North Carolina State University in Raleigh.
 Her research focuses on methods development and applications in identifying genes underlying complex traits, including gene expression responses and molecular signaling between hosts and pathogens.
 She has been engaged in various projects to develop genomic resources for non-model species.
 Learn more about Dahlia’s work here.

-Nadia Singh is Associate Professor of Biology at the University of Oregon, Eugene.
+Nadia Singh is Associate Dean of Inclusive Excellence and Faculty Affairs in the College of Agricultural Sciences at Oregon State University, Corvallis OR.
 Her group’s research focuses on the causes and consequences of variation in fundamental genetic processes for evolution.
 She is particularly interested in phenotypic plasticity in recombination and the molecular mechanisms underlying this phenomenon, generally using Drosophila as a model organism Learn more about Nadia’s work here.